seongju-cho/FICTURE_visiumHD/README.md

 # FICTURE_visiumHD
 ### Manually fix some errors with FICTURE.
-### Especially error with coordinates matching in visiumHD
+### Especially errors related to coordinates matching in visiumHD (and their visulization)

 ## requirements :
 ### 1. jq / conda install conda-forge::jq